 My site is quite fascinating, I must say.
 Institutions are dispersed and in different directions.
-You have to go that direction to find the market and have to take the other to find the hospital.
-To make travelling easy, a lot of the people have bikes.
+You have to go in that direction to find the market and have to take the other to find the hospital.
+To make traveling easy, a lot of people have bikes.
 I think almost every household owns a bike.
-So analysing the situation, I was like, "I got to get myself one.
-Otherwise I will spend my day just walking."
-So I requested for one from my office.
-In 3 weeks’ time it was delivered to me.
+So analyzing the situation, I was like, “I got to get myself one.
+Otherwise, I will spend my day just walking.”
+So I requested one from my office.
+In 3 weeks’ time, it was delivered to me.
 And yeey!!!
 I was excited.

 So here was the problem: the last time I rode a bike was in 2006.
 Actually, it was also the time I was learning to ride one.
 I wasn’t that much of an expert at it then.
 So here is my mode of transportation to make my movements easy but alas!
 I don’t really know how to ride it.
 So I took the bike at dusk for testing.
 Why?
 It’s because I wanted to have a feel of it and if I fall, there wouldn’t be a witness because of the dark.
 Haha!
 Did I fall?
 No, I didn’t.
 Actually I am very good at it, I would even give you a ride!
 Just kidding, I cannot carry a passenger just yet.

 Riding it helps me clear my mind at times.
 The fresh breeze hitting my face in the evenings makes me feel like I am an eagle soaring.
 It energizes me to face tomorrow with a different eye.
 So you know that feeling when you have something new?
 I won’t say it.
 Ah, you are making me say it.
 It’s like you just want to tell everyone, “watch me.”
 Haha.